 All quality porcelain has a mark (sometimes called a pottery mark or hallmark).
 Identifying the manufacturer associated with this mark is key in determining the age and value of your piece.
 You may even get some history about its origins.

-Schumann/Bavaria - Royal Dresdner Compote Dish
+Schumann/Bavaria: Royal Dresdner Compote Dish

 This is one of a pair of compote dishes that I own.
-There is a base which screws on and off of this plate.
+There is a base that screws on and off of this plate.
 This is the Royal Dresdner pattern with a scalloped edge pierced rim.

-Photo of the Bottom of a Vintage Schumann/Bavaria Compote Dish
+Pottery Mark of Schumann/Bavaria Compote Dish

 This Royal Dresdner blue pottery mark is a little hard to read as it is inside the pedestal of the compote dish shown above and thus, not on a flat surface.
 It says "Royal Dresdener" "Carl Schuman" "Bavaria" with and image of a crown.